washingtonstateuniversity/WSUWP-Plugin-Publish-Feed-Items/README.md

 The primary objective for WNPA Syndication is to ease the sharing of news stories between several organizations.

 This plugin offers a central area for content from multiple external sources to be stored.
-This content is then republished through a single feed that can be used by any of those sources to augment local news collections.
+Content is republished through a single feed that can be used to augment local news collections.

 ### External Sources